-So learn more about Chinese culture with Angela and China Admissions:
+So, let’s learn more about Chinese culture with Angela and China Admissions:

 冬至(dōngzhì) is a time for the family to get together.
 One activity that occurs during that day, especially in the southern parts of China and in Chinese communities overseas, is the making and eating 汤圆(tāngyuán) or balls of glutinous rice, whereas northern Chinese will eat dumplings, 饺子(jiǎozi).
-Both 汤圆(tāngyuán) and 饺子(jiǎozi) are symbolize reunion.
+Both 汤圆(tāngyuán) and 饺子(jiǎozi) symbolize reunion.

-Winter Solstice is the shortest day in the year, usually about December 22.
+Winter Solstice is the shortest day in the year, usually about December 21 or 22.
 The origins of this festival can be traced back to the yin and yang philosophy of balance and harmony in the cosmos.
 After this celebration, there will be days with longer daylight hours and therefore an increase in positive energy flowing in.

 If you are interested in BLCU Online course, you can apply here.
-If you have questions, you can contact us at email@example.com or you can

-- Study At The Real Life “Hogwarts” In China! - September 24, 2020
+- You Won’t Believe This Real Life “Hogwarts” In China! - November 24, 2021

 - List of Chinese Universities Accepting Nigerian Students - October 17, 2021